 Problems with Chronic Wounds

-The wound healing cascade is a complex process and can fail to proceed through the normal phases of wound healing due to many factors:
+The wound healing cascade is a complex process and can fail to proceed through the normal phases of wound healing due to many factors (1) Wallace, H. A., Basehore, B. M., & Zito, P. M. (2023).
+Wound Healing Phases.
+In StatPearls.
+StatPearls Publishing.:

 • Persistent Inflammation